 - preferring not to be held or cuddled

-- not following instructions
+- having difficulty following instructions

 - not looking at something when another person points to it